abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

 In this lab, you will perform:

-- Deploy and configure DHCP.
+- Exercise 1: Deploy and configure DHCP.
-- Deploy and configure DNS.
+- Exercise 2: Deploy and configure DNS.

 ## Estimated time: 60 minutes